Error-Sensitive Proof-Labeling Schemes: Characterization

-Let $C$ be a connected component of $G'$ where all nodes reject.
-In fact, by construction, such a component is composed of just one isolated node.
+Let us now consider the other possibility: $C$ is a connected component of $G'$ where all nodes reject.
+By construction, such a component is composed of just one isolated node.
 For every such isolated rejecting node~$u$, let us denote by $(G_C,\ell_C)$ a labeled graph composed of a unique node, with ID equal to the ID of $u$, and with labeling $\ell_C(u)$ such that $(G_C,\ell_C)\in \cL$.